Reviewed in The New Yorker March 21, 2022

 “You ask whether I shall discuss ‘man’…I think I shall avoid the whole subject as so surrounded with prejudices, though I fully admit that it is the highest and most interesting problem for the naturalist.”
 (Charles Darwin to Alfred Wallace, 12/22/1857)

 The Door-Man is based on actual events that took place at the town of Gilboa, NY, during the construction of the Schoharie Reservoir in 1917.
 That year, as work was beginning on the dam, there was a discovery of fossils in the sandstone quarries.
 A young paleontologist named Winifred Goldring (1888-1971) made the identification of an ancient forest flooded during the Devonian Period, 350-400 million years ago when the earth’s botanical explosion of oxygen opened the evolutionary path for humankind.
-Nevertheless, the reservoir water was needed by the City, and the fossils were soon flooded anew, along with the doomed town of Gilboa.
+Nevertheless, the reservoir water was needed by the City, and the fossils were buried once again during the flooding of the doomed town of Gilboa.
 The novel is a fictionalized account of the fossil discovery and its aftermath.
 It follows three generations of interwoven families who share a deep wound from Gilboa’s last days.
 The story is told by the grandson of Winifred Goldring, a disaffected New York City doorman who works on the upper west side of Manhattan near the Central Park Reservoir during its decommissioning in 1993.
 He has taken his position in order to be near one of its residents – a person who holds the clue to a dark mystery from Gilboa’s last days.
-The brief and provisional nature of one’s life on earth – as well as the nested histories of the places, people and events that give meaning to it – forms the backdrop to a self-reckoning within the tangled roots and fragile bonds of family.
+The brief and provisional nature of one’s life on earth – as well as the nested histories of the places, people and events that give meaning to it – forms the backdrop to a reckoning with ‘Deep Time’ within the tangled roots and fragile bonds of family.

 In the waning days of 1999, four centuries after the Reformation Pilgrims came sailing up the rivers of New England, beating their way against the watersheds of the North American continent, Taylor Thatcher is still caught in the turbulence.
 Irreverent skeptic and scion of a fallen family of Maine Puritans, Thatcher is a young college professor charged with teaching vague multi-disciplinary courses at the University of Hartford…and it is not going well.
 Undisciplined by nature, he suffers from Emerson’s “excess of awareness,” and has come to see history’s March of Progress as nothing more than Accidents Waiting to Happen.
 Furthermore, he feels bad having to give his students this news.
 Even his fun-loving, poker-playing, faculty colleagues at SASS (The Center for Science, Artifacts and Social Systems) cannot offer much comfort when he is put in charge of organizing The Millennium Conference – his imperious Dean’s idea of “an academic Super Bowl” between Science and Religion.